markeel/godot-vizpath/README.md

 ### Directly in the editor

+The VisualizedPath class will appear in the list of nodes when adding a node to a scene.
 The VisualizedPath class supports editing all the properties through the Inspector and updating the view immediately.
 It also allows a VisualizationSpot to be moved and its normal rotated using a subgizmo.
+At least 2 spots must be added.
+If the path is not valid, a warning will be presented on the VisualizedPath instance.

 ### Using subgizmo